 A CONTRARIAN APPROACH

 One of the major enduring useful tactics in marketing is to “zig when your competitors zag”.
-If you are in a market where a particular trade show is still well attended by prospects, but vendors are starting to stay home rather than pay for booths – you may have an opportunity.
+If you are in a market where a particular trade show is still well attended by prospects, but vendors are starting to stay home rather than pay for booths – you may have a real opportunity.
 If your competitors aren’t there, you have a larger, captive audience of prospects to strut your stuff to.
-One of the basic tenets of a good marketing program is to find a “communications channel” which isn’t too crowded that the ROI goes to hell.
+One of the basic tenets of a good marketing program is to find a “communications channel” which isn’t so crowded that the ROI goes to hell.
 With trade shows falling out of favor in marketing budgets, there is potential to benefit from a contrarian approach in some market segments.

 INTRODUCTION INTO A NEW MARKET